falcosecurity/falco-website/content/en/docs/reference/plugins/plugin-api-reference.md

 * Functions that are commons to all plugins
 * Functions that implement one specific capability

-The C header files [plugin_api.h](https://github.com/falcosecurity/libs/blob/0.11.0/userspace/plugin/plugin_api.h) and [plugin_types.h](https://github.com/falcosecurity/libs/blob/0.11.0/userspace/plugin/plugin_types.h) numerate all the API functions and associated structs/types as they are used by the plugins framework.
-The whole plugin API and the loader used in Falco are implemented in C in a standaline module located inside [falcosecurity/libs/userspace/plugin](https://github.com/falcosecurity/libs/tree/master/userspace/plugin), and can be imported and reused in other projects using the falcosecurity plugin system (e.g. we have a [plugin loader written in Go](https://github.com/falcosecurity/plugin-sdk-go/tree/main/pkg/loader) developed on top of the C one).
+The C header files [plugin_api.h](https://github.com/falcosecurity/libs/blob/0.17.2/userspace/plugin/plugin_types.h) numerate all the API functions and associated structs/types as they are used by the plugins framework.
+The whole plugin API and the loader used in Falco are implemented in C in a standalone module located inside [falcosecurity/libs/userspace/plugin](https://github.com/falcosecurity/libs/tree/master/userspace/plugin), and can be imported and reused in other projects using the falcosecurity plugin system (e.g. we have a [plugin loader written in Go](https://github.com/falcosecurity/plugin-sdk-go/tree/main/pkg/loader) developed on top of the C one).

 Remember, however, that from the perspective of the plugin, each function name has a prefix `plugin_` e.g. `plugin_get_required_api_version`, `plugin_get_name`, etc.